djaus2/HSQLDB.Net/README.md

 No solution for Xamarin.
 No solution for .NET Core/.Net Standard.

 <hr>
 <b>Please note:</b> <i>Codemesh grants a free license to use the Codemesh JuggerNET libraries (netrt.dll and xmogrt.dll) for evaluation purposes only.
 Codemesh does not maintain this project and makes no warranties as to its suitability for any purpose.
-Usage of Codemesh’s JuggerNET libraries in a production application requires a license which can be acquired by contacting Codemesh via email at info@codemesh.com.</i>
+Usage of Codemesh’s JuggerNET libraries in a production application requires a license which can be acquired by contacting Codemesh via email at <a href="mailto:info@codemesh.com">info@codemesh.com</a>.  </i>
 <hr>

 ### Getting started